 Ghrelin: known as your “hunger hormone,” will rise when your stomach is empty.
 During a weight loss or calorie deficit phase, ghrelin increases your appetite.
 This hormone encourages you to eat to prevent starvation.
 This can make it challenging to continue to say in a caloric deficit and continue to lose weight.
 (Study)

 Muscle Loss: Another issue with prolonged calorie restriction is that our body may start breaking down muscle tissue to use as energy, which can decrease strength and your metabolism.
-Learn more about fat loss vs weight loss.

 How do refeed days work?